YashTotale/react-hash-scroll/README.md

 ### behavior

 - The behavior of the scroll
-- Note: not all browsers have implemented options for [scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) (which is what React Hash Scroll uses internally) - see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) and [Can I Use](https://caniuse.com/scrollintoview) - there is also a [browser polyfill](https://github.com/iamdustan/smoothscroll) for smooth scrolling which you can install separately so smooth scrolling will work in all browsers
+- Note: not all browsers have implemented options for [`Element.scrollIntoView`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) (which is what React Hash Scroll uses internally)
+  - See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) and [Can I Use](https://caniuse.com/scrollintoview) for a comprehensive list
+  - There is also a [browser polyfill](https://github.com/iamdustan/smoothscroll) for smooth scrolling which you can install separately so smooth scrolling will work in all browsers
 - Type:
   - "smooth": Smooth scroll (_Default_)
   - "auto": Instant scroll